Vatican for Kids Private Tour

 This paramount religious complex and artistic masterpiece is enormous!
 The Basilica itself is a treasure trove as big as two football fields.
 And the Sistine Chapel, home of the most famous frescoes in the world, is at the far end of the Vatican Museums.
 Tackling a site of this size with kids requires careful planning.
 Do not be overwhelmed by the extraordinary vastness of the Vatican’s treasures instead prepared to be wowed!

 We have carefully chosen the parts of the museum that your kids are going to like best, weaving a rich narrative that covers not only the Vatican’s timeless masterpieces, but also the history of the Papacy itself.
 Thanks to this handpicked itinerary focused on making sure your kids get the most out of their experience and special attention from your guide, this fun and informative Vatican for kids private tour is sure to be a hit with the whole family

 Travel back to the Italian Renaissance, the Egyptian, the Greek and Roman times.
-Your guide will lead you through the centuries keeping the kids amused and engaged with inquisitive questions to bring the artwork to life.
+After a general introduction to the history of the Vatican, your guide will lead you through the centuries keeping the kids amused and engaged with inquisitive questions to bring the artwork to life.
 This personalized exploration of the Vatican highlights artifacts that kids will appreciate such as classical sculptures and Egyptian mummies.